Hairstyles for Natural Black Hair: The Twist Out

-3. Choose a section to begin your twists.
-(Doing the back first is easier.)
+- Choose a section to begin your twists (doing the back first is easier).
 Once you've chosen your section, create a small part at the bottom of the section so that there is a horizontal line of hair.

-6. Repeat steps 4-5 until the entire section has been completed.
-Once you've completed on section, move on to the next one and repeat steps 3-5 until all of the hair is twisted.
+- Repeat steps 4-5 until the entire section has been completed.
+Once you've completed one section, move on to the next one and repeat steps 3-5 until all of the hair is twisted.

 A twist out with wet hair can last much longer than a twist out with dry hair.

-3. Apply moisturizer to your hair.
-There are a lot of products to choose from so it's important to choose one that best matches your personal needs.
+- Apply moisturizer to your hair.
+There are a lot of products to choose from, so it's important to choose one that best matches your personal needs.

-5. Repeat steps 2-6 of how to twist dry hair.
+- Repeat steps 2-6 of how to twist dry hair (above).

-3. If you're parts are not perfect, that's okay.
+- If your parts are not perfect, that's okay.
 Having the parts a little off makes your hair appear more full.

-4. When you take your twists out to make a full afro style, DO NOT COMB THROUGH YOUR HAIR!
+- When you take your twists out to make a full afro style, do not comb through your hair!
 You will mess up your beautiful wave pattern!